 I can say with certainty there will never be another year quite like 2016.
 But that’s the point, every year is unique in its own way.
 We just have to take throughout the year to celebrate the good and learn from the bad.
 Stop making one-time resolutions and start using benchmarks throughout the year to enjoy this wild ride we call life.

 In the coaching business, we share many of our experiences, because we are in constant content creation mode.
 This forces us to sit down and reflect much more than others.
 Just in writing this blog, it’s allowed me to reflect on the many emotions 2016 has spurred.
-I’ll be sure to not do this just once a year, and I urge you to do the same in 2017.Opinions expressed here by Contributors are their own.
+I’ll be sure to not do this just once a year, and I urge you to do the same in 2017.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.